-Also, due to the high impact nature of the healthcare sector, it is more important to be correct, or in an uncertain situation, to be more conservative.
-The emphasis should also be to match the patients’ descriptions of the symptoms to how the clinicians would interpret them.
-Mapping out detailed clinical protocols is important in ensuring accuracy of the triaging logic.
+Also, due to the high-impact nature of the healthcare sector, it is more important to be correct, or in an uncertain situation, to be more conservative.
+The emphasis should also be to match the patient’s descriptions of the symptoms to how the clinicians would interpret them.
+Mapping out detailed clinical protocols is important in ensuring the accuracy of the triaging logic.

-Our studies also revealed that the top 5 intents for questions asked of the chatbots included doctor and specialist recommendations, symptoms checking, appointment related questions, billing and those regarding general health and check-up services.
+Our studies also revealed that the top 5 intents for questions asked of the virtual assistants included doctor and specialist recommendations, symptoms checking, appointment-related questions, billing, and those regarding general health and check-up services.

-Such enquiries and tasks pertaining to operations and logistics are ripe for automatic resolution through conversational AI agents.
-With these matters off their minds, healthcare staff can focus on more value adding and lifesaving tasks, caring for priority patients and strengthening customer support.
+Such inquiries and tasks pertaining to operations and logistics are ripe for automatic resolution through conversational AI agents.
+With these matters off their minds, healthcare staff can focus on more value-adding and lifesaving tasks, caring for priority patients, and strengthening customer support.

 Towards the Future of Healthcare Institutions

 The same patient-facing applications of conversational AI can be applied across other functions within the healthcare institution to smoothen access to information and data for all teams.
 From back-end process optimisation to pharmaceutical research and even medical diagnosis, AI technologies are already showing us glimpses into the healthcare of tomorrow.
-Soon, care teams will be able to quickly access daily patient caseload, check for cancelled appointments and request specific reports – all by conversing with an intelligent bot.
-Meanwhile the same bot could help management teams pull up info on patient satisfaction rating, claims data and monthly admission rate.
+Soon, care teams will be able to quickly access daily patient caseload, check for canceled appointments, and request specific reports – all by conversing with an intelligent bot.
+Meanwhile, the same bot could help management teams pull up info on patient satisfaction ratings, claims data, and monthly admission rates.

 Conversational AI is also becoming integral to discussions around how outpatient care can be administered at scale with technology.
-This involves novel approaches by healthcare institutions to improve the quality and flow of their outpatient services, reducing friction pre-appointment and waiting times for patients as well as caring for them with post-treatment follow-ups.
+This involves novel approaches by healthcare institutions to improve the quality and flow of their outpatient services, reducing friction in pre-appointment and waiting times for patients as well as caring for them with post-treatment follow-ups.
 Today’s healthcare institutions also invest significantly more resources into treatment than preventative care.
-A lot of this can be saved if patients are contacted on a recurring basis to check in on their health so that any major illnesses can be prevented by following the right routines, medications and prescriptions.
+A lot of this can be saved if patients are contacted regularly to check in on their health so that any major illnesses can be prevented by following the right routines, medications, and prescriptions.

 KeyReply’s solutions can help healthcare institutions around:

-- Symptoms matching and triaging – where patients are guided to the right doctors based on an analysis of the symptoms that they enter into the chatbot
+- Symptoms matching and triaging – where patients are guided to the right doctors based on an analysis of the symptoms that they enter into the virtual assistant platform

-- Appointment making and actualisation – an end-to-end management of administrative tasks for the patient, from appointment scheduling, registration, treatment and financial counselling post-treatment as well as back-of-office operations for billing and access to medical reports
+- Appointment making and actualisation – end-to-end management of administrative tasks for the patient, from appointment scheduling, registration, treatment, and financial counseling post-treatment as well as back-of-office operations for billing and access to medical reports

-- Pre-procedure operations – streamlining health screening by automating queries regarding fasting, medications, allergies and protocols before appointment to help front–of–office operations go smoothly on the day
+- Pre-procedure operations – streamlining health screening by automating queries regarding fasting, medications, allergies, and protocols before appointments to help front–of–office operations go smoothly on the day

-Consider the numerous additional supporting functions within a healthcare institution where conversational AI solutions can be applied, like retrieval of medical protocols, Human Resources, Finance, IT Help Desk and Procurement.
-The benefits to internal productivity and organisation-wide growth are immense.
-And the opportunities endless.
+Consider the numerous additional supporting functions within a healthcare institution where conversational AI solutions can be applied, like retrieval of medical protocols, Human Resources, Finance, IT Help Desk, and Procurement.
+The benefits to internal productivity and organization-wide growth are immense, and the opportunities are endless.